 Introduction

-1. What is Sachsenhausen Concentration Camp?
+1. What is Sachsenhausen Concentration Camp all about?

 1.1 Sachsenhausen Significance